Powerlearnproject/se-assignment-day-2-git-and-github-JonDee17/README.md

 ## Examine the importance of issues and project boards on GitHub.
 How can they be used to track bugs, manage tasks, and improve project organization?
 Provide examples of how these tools can enhance collaborative efforts.
 ## Answer:
-Track Issues for bugs, tasks, and enhancements.
+## Track Issues for bugs, tasks, and enhancements.
 Project boards in Confluence group issues to workflows (To do, In progress).
 E.g., use issues for reporting bugs and boards for sprint planning

 ## Reflect on common challenges and best practices associated with using GitHub for version control.
 What are some common pitfalls new users might encounter, and what strategies can be employed to overcome them and ensure smooth collaboration?
 ## Answer:
 ## Challenges: Merge conflicts, bad commit messages, and out-of-date local branches.
-B## est Practices — Frequently commit, write clear messages, work with branches, review code using pull requests & document changes.
+## Best Practices — Frequently commit, write clear messages, work with branches, review code using pull requests & document changes.